- Ocean Diamond

 - Price from

 Summary : This expedition is ideal if you desire the extra time to really experience Antarctica.
 Fire up your spirit of adventure and take a few extra days to work your way south to explore some of Antarctica’s most pristine and rarely visited areas.
-There will also be plenty of time to explore the incredible wildlife colonies along the Antarctic Peninsula and in the South Shetland Islands.
-Navigate through some of the world’s most scenic waterways – many littered with colossal icebergs.
+There will also be plenty of time to explore the incredible wildlife of penguins, whales and seals along the Antarctic Peninsula and in the South Shetland Islands.
+Navigate through some of the world’s most scenic waterways – many boasting colossal icebergs.
 Weather permitting, you will actually attempt to land on the Antarctic continent south of the Circle!

 Arrive early in Ushuaia to enjoy the southern city's frontier feel.
 Overnight at your hotel.

 Crossing the Circle is the goal of this expedition.
 Antarctica is everything south of the Antarctic Convergence, a biological boundary that fluctuates between 50° and 60° South.
 For some, an expedition to the Southern Continent is not complete unless the Antarctic Circle is crossed.
 South of that invisible boundary, daylight lasts for 24 hours from mid-December to late February.

 The Beagle Channel sets you on your way as the ship sails in the late afternoon.
 The channel opens up to the vastness of the Southern Ocean, where your next land sighting will be along the Antarctic Peninsula.
 Named after the famed ship in which Charles Darwin voyaged, the channel presents many great photo opportunities to capture sea birds hovering overhead.